bahdcoder/more-recipes/README.md

 ```bash
 live-server
 ```
-- Navigate to local host port 8080 to view the project
+- Navigate to [localhost:8080](localhost:8080) in your browser to view the project template